Stup1/Student-Result-Managment-system/README.md

 View Result: Admins can view the results of all students for the current semester subjects .
 They are displayed on admin dashboard.

-Add Notice: Admins can add notices to the notice board, which will be visible to all users.
+Add Notice: Admins can add notices to the add notice , which will be visible to all users.
 They can enter the title and description of the notice.